gkaemmer/nextra/README.md

 Then, you should be able to make changes to `packages/nextra-theme-docs` and see those changes reflected in the Oso Cloud Docs.

+Note that if upstream Nextra has added new dependencies, you will probably get an error about a missing import on this step. `local-deps` doesn't pull in `nextra-theme-docs-oso`'s dependencies, for some reason.
+The workaround is to add the missing dependencies directly to `oso-service/docs/package.json` while you're developing.
+(You won't need to commit those changes.)

 ## Publishing

 When it comes time to publish your changes to `nextra-theme-docs-oso`, just run